mohalsheikh/smart-glasses-project/README.md

 Run the program through main.py.

 ## Notice:
 Our project imports some libraries that are not included in the default python installation.
-If main.py does not run, you may need to install additional libraries:
+If main.py does not run, you may need to install additional libraries.
+These may include, but may not be limited to...

 OpenCV (cv2): pip install opencv-python

 Ultralytics: pip install ultralytics

 pyttsx3: pip install pyttsx3

 numpy: pip install numpy